blankaex/blog/_posts/2019-01-05-manaria-interview.md

 We're trying our best to produce a work that can truly depict the charms of the characters and how their feelings draw closer together.
 I hope you enjoy a relaxing time together with Anne and Grea, despite all of the intense ups and downs on our end.

 Also, the magical academy has yet to be portrayed in any other Cygames work.
-I hope you also enjoy our take on this, whether you're a die-hard fan of the Manaria friends, or a complete newcomer into their world.
+I hope you also appreciate our take on this, whether you're a die-hard fan of the Manaria friends, or a complete newcomer into their world.

 {% capture images %}
     {{ site.url }}/assets/res/2019-01-05-manaria-interview/ecf0c6daf1d60fd74228d3c324829dc2.jpg